mariojvargas/angular-string-calculator/README.md

-# AngularStringcalc
+# Angular String Calculator

+Implementation of the String Calculator Kata using Angular, TypeScript and Karma in a TDD fashion.

+The requirements for the Kata can be found at http://osherove.com/tdd-kata-1/

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli).

 ## Development server